 - Data Collection: For more information on data collection and reporting, see the SDPI Outcomes System (SOS).

 Target Group Guidance

-Select your Target Group from adults with diabetes.
+Select from adults and/or youth with diabetes.

 You are required to report Required Key Measure data for one Target Group for your selected Best Practice.
 A Target Group is the largest number of patients/participants that your grant program can realistically serve.
 The following should be considered in selecting your Target Group: